 As you may already know, the larger the grind size, the longer it takes to extract all the flavors.
-So if you use a fine grind, the same amount of steep time will produce an over-extracted cup of coffee.
+So if you use grind, the same amount of steep time will produce an over-extracted cup of coffee.

 Over-extracted coffee is really bitter and nothing like the nutty, delicate brew you were hoping for from your french press.

 Now that you know the grind you need to brew delicious french press coffee so please do not use a grinder that makes extra fine grounds.
 Let’s go through the best burr grinders that can get you there.

 The Best Manual Burr Coffee Grinders for French Press

 If you don’t mind using some arm power, you get great grinding results with a manual hand coffee grinder.
 That being said, users definitely sacrifice grind speed in exchange for the hand-ground touch of a manual grinder.

 If you have arthritis or a similar movement-related condition, a manual coffee grinder might not be the easiest option.
 In that case, scroll down to read our thoughts and recommendations on the best electric burr grinders.